BLCM/BLCMods/Borderlands 2 mods/Astor/ReadMe.md

 - __*Jakobs Brand Tweaks by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Jakobs Brand Tweaks v1.4*.

+- __*Prefix Rework by AngrierPat* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *AngrierPat's Prefix Rework v2.1a*.

 - __*Revolvers by Aaron0000* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overhaul V1.35*.

 - __*Shield Behavior Overgaul by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Shield Behavior Overgaul v1.3a*.